This article is part of our Terraform Provisioners guide.

 }When copying directories, behavior depends on trailing slashes:

-/local/dir (no trailing slash) to /remote/path → contents copied to /remote/path/dir/local/dir/ (with trailing slash) to /remote/path → contents copied directly into /remote/pathWith SSH connections, the destination directory must already exist.
-This often requires creating it first:
+/local/dir (no trailing slash) to /remote/path → contents copied to /remote/path/dir/local/dir/ (with trailing slash) to /remote/path → contents copied directly into /remote/pathWith SSH connections, the destination directory has to exist already, so you usually create it first:

 resource "aws_instance" "web" {